brain-score/candidate_models/README.md

 <details>
 <summary>tensorflow.python.framework.errors_impl.FailedPreconditionError: Error while reading resource variable</summary>

-If this happened when runing a keras model, your tensorflow and keras versions are probably incompatible.
+If this happened when running a keras model, your tensorflow and keras versions are probably incompatible.
 See the setup.py for which versions are supported.
 </details>